Makanda254/Makanda254/README.md

 - 💬 Ask me about JavaScript, Python and Sql
 - 📫 How to reach me: [Gmail](victormakanda254@gmail.com)
 - ⚡ LinkedIn: [LinkedIn](https://www.linkedin.com/in/victor-john-makanda/)
-- ⚡ Fun fact: I like having intellectual conversations
+- ⚡ Fun fact: 'Resting' is not a vaocabulary am conversant with